How to Build Rapport

 IT’S NOT ABOUT YOU, IT’S ABOUT THE PERSON IN FRONT OF YOU

-How do you get the person in front of you to FEEL COMFORTABLE with you?
+How do you get the person in front of you to feel comfortable with you and recognize you as their friend?

 1. Match Their Tonality